marberti/empathes/README.md

     cd empathes

-Before compiling, make sure that gfortran and make are installed on your system.
+Before compiling, make sure that a C compiler, a Fortran compiler and the _make_ utility are installed on your system.
+The default copilers used in the Makefile are gcc and gfortran.
+If you prefer other compilers, please change the Makefile variables CC and FC accordingly.
 Compile the serial version of empathes

     make serial